-Applicants for the MEd in Educational Leadership degree program must provide documentation of verified teaching experience, though this program does not lead to teacher or principal licensure.
+Applicants for this MEd in Educational Leadership degree program must provide documentation of verified teaching experience, though this program does not lead to teacher or principal licensure.
 The Interstate School Leaders Licensure Consortium (ISLLC) and the Educational Leadership Constituent Council (ELCC) standards form the foundation of this regionally accredited and Arizona-approved program.

 Note: This program was recently revised.
 Disclosure statistics on this program before it was revised indicated 66% of students graduated on time (within 20 months) and graduated with a median loan debt of $35,708.